IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 This may reveal anomalies not anticipated by the protocol (tumour, trace of a stroke).

-/!\ Nothe that it is not the role of a non-medical person to detect anomaly and that it is difficult to "name" the anomaly correctly without special medical training.
+/!\ Note that it is not the role of a non-medical person to detect anomaly and that it is difficult to "name" the anomaly correctly without special medical training.
 The aim of this stage is simply to exclude images with anomalies that could cause problems in the subsequent analyses and/or to exclude subjects (for example if we want to make an atlas of healthy subjects). **This step is in no way a diagnosis and should not be communicated to the patient without medical advice.
 In case of doubt, contact the doctor in charge of the study.**

 #### I. Other artifacts